 International Experience Mini Info Sessions

-Come and find out more about our International Experience programs!
-To reserve your spot in a group meeting, login to Handshake and search for "International Experience Mini Info Session" events and select "RSVP for Event".
+Come and learn more about our International Experience programs!
+To reserve your spot in a group meeting, login to Handshake and search for "International Experience Mini Information Session" events and select "RSVP for Event".
 There are many sessions offered each semester.
 To request interpreting services go to https://myaccess.rit.edu/myAccess5/

 You should be familiar with all circumstances in your host country that could affect your health and safety Health Insurance Coverage.